 Energy balance and weight control

-During tapering, it's essential to maintain proper caloric balance to avoid weight gain while maximizing glycogen stores.
-Calorie intake should be adjusted to reflect the training reduction, but without compromising carbohydrate intake.
+During tapering, it's essential to maintain a proper calorie balance to avoid weight gain while maximizing glycogen stores.
+Calorie intake should be adjusted to compensate for the reduction in training, but without compromising carbohydrate intake.

 Hydration is key during tapering.
-It's recommended to increase fluid intake to ensure proper hydration on race day .
-Consuming hypotonic beverages can be helpful in maintaining electrolyte balance.
+Increasing fluid intake is recommended to ensure proper hydration on race day .
+Consuming hypotonic drinks can be helpful for maintaining electrolyte balance.

 Final considerations before the competition